cloud-gov/cg-site/_docs/ops/maintenance-list.md

 ### Is a bosh release update required to remediate?
 Update the bosh release and file a PR for the changes.
 Once the PR is merged, ensure the updated release is deployed to all required VMs.

-## Review potential improvements in CloudCheckr
-Review the [Best Practices report in CloudCheckr](https://app.cloudcheckr.com/#Report/BestPracticesConsolidated) and try to fix something near the top.

-Pay extra attention to any notices that indicate we are approaching a limit on resources so that we can reach out to AWS to ask for a quota increase before the limit is hit.
-This will help prevent future sudden outages.

 ---